-Vietnam is an attractive destination for entrepreneurs looking to set up their own business.
-Vietnam has a relatively robust economy which has experienced steady growth since the 1990s.
-While it did feel the effects of the global economic downturn, Vietnam made a rapid recovery and continues to offer a lot of potential for foreign investors.
+Vietnam is an attractive destination for entrepreneurs looking to set up their own businesses.
+The country has a relatively robust economy which has experienced steady growth in the past few decades and continues to offer a lot of potential for foreign investors.

 In recent years, the country has seen an influx of businesspeople moving to Vietnam to diversify their operations away from China.
-Vietnam’s population of over 92 million people also boasts a large, young and increasingly educated workforce, which serves to make it an even more attractive location for businesses.
+Vietnam’s population of more than 98 million people also boasts a large, young and increasingly educated workforce, which serves to make it an even more attractive location for businesses.
+The Vietnamese government has taken steps to amend legislation to encourage foreign business owners to set up enterprises in the country.

 Vietnamese is the official language of business.
-While English is spoken in most business circles, it is worth hiring an interpreter to assist in dealing with government departments and other service providers
+While English is spoken in most business circles, it's worth hiring an interpreter to assist in dealing with government departments and other service providers.

 Hours of business

 Business attire should be formal and conservative.
-It is best to stick to dark-coloured suits and modesty is key.
+It is best to stick to dark-coloured suits.

-Business gift giving is fairly common at the end of a business deal or during a meal in honour of a business partnership.
+Business gift-giving is fairly common at the end of a business deal or during a meal in honour of a business partnership.
 Gifts should be small but not overly expensive.
-Ideal gifts include something with an expat’s company logo on or something typical of the expat’s home country.
+Ideal gifts include something with one’s company logo on, or something unique to one’s home country.

 While there have been strides taken towards gender equality in Vietnam, women remain underrepresented in Vietnamese business circles.
-It is very rare to see women occupying senior positions in a company.
+It's rare to see women occupying senior positions in a company.

 Business culture in Vietnam